Fort Boyard (game show): Filming of pilot show in London

 A non-televised pilot of the show funded by Channel 4 was filmed in a London studio with O'Brien as presenter, as the fort was not available at the time due to its ongoing renovations.
 Footage of O'Brien's pilot, showing the initial idea for the "Treasure Room" segment of the format, later appears in a casting call advert for the French version, broadcast in May 1990.
 More footage of the pilot, including the basic set design and some key games (most of which would go on to appear in the series), is featured in Fort Boyard : toujours plus fort! following the first episode of the 30th French season on 22 June 2019.
 According to co-creator Mitercey in 2009, the pilot was filmed in February 1989 at Elstree Studios.
 Six English contestants took part.
 To be as close as possible to reality, a quarter of the Fortress had been built in the studio using metal structures with 18 cells installed for playing games, which were all tested for the first time.
 Tigers were also present in the recording, as well as a large statue of Sphinx which posed puzzles (this idea was slightly revised later, with the creation of the Father Fouras character in the watchtower) and some characters like the wrestler.
 According to O'Brien, the recording of the pilot cost 2 million francs (around €304,900), a record at the time.
 In June 2022, an out of sync twenty-minute edit of the pilot was uploaded on social media by Pierre Launay.

 It is said that the considerable changes that Channel 4 wanted to make to the format could not be possible on the Fort, as each broadcaster producing their own version at the time had to strictly follow the French format.
 Chatsworth were also required by the French producers, but declined, to film their version first in November 1989.
 As Channel 4 had commissioned the show for a full series, producer Malcolm Heyworth contacted Fort Boyards creator Jacques Antoine about developing an alternative format, with a proposal that it used thematic zones as a means of keeping the show visually fresh.
 The concept of The Crystal Maze was developed in just "two days", creating a game that, although similar to Fort Boyard, is substantially different in terms of presentation and style.
+According to host Richard O'Brien, the original outlined concept was "kind of like Dungeons and Dragons", with the presenter acting as "Dungeon Master".
 Channel 4's The Crystal Maze first aired on 15 February 1990, five months before the French series.